cassorr/password-manager/README.md

 Passwords can either be added, which also uses byte conversion for encryption, or can be viewed in the terminal.
 Lastly, users can clsoe the manager by quiting.

-I added comments throughout explainging what each line of code does in respect to the encryption module used.
-Very happy with the result and hope you enjoy! :)